ibm-cloud-docs/cloud-databases/db-version-policy.md

 {{site.data.keyword.cloud_notm}} is committed to providing secure, up-to-date versions of services.
 As updates are released by project maintainers, they are tested, evaluated, and released to {{site.data.keyword.databases-for}} instances.
 Your instance's minor version and patch updates are handled automatically and are not user configurable.

-### Minor version upgrades and Terraform
-{: #minor-versions-tf}

-In the event of a minor version update, Terraform destroys the resource and re-creates it (to match the expected configuration).

 ## Major versioning end of life
 {: #-major-version-eol}